 How it works

-The 31 January payment will have settled your previous year’s tax bill (2018/19) and you’ll need to have made an advance payment for the current financial year (2019/20) that gets offset against your tax return the following January.
+The 31 January payment settles your previous financial year’s (April to April) tax bill and you’ll need to make an advance payment for the current financial year that gets offset against your tax return the following January.

 So, by 31 January 2020, the only Self-Assessment tax you’ll need to pay is another payment on account.